nuboid/sbmcourse/Client2ServerTechnologies.md

 XML only payload

 ## REST
-HTTP was a protocol to transport webpages.
+HTTP was created as a a protocol to transport webpages.

 [https://en.wikipedia.org/wiki/Roy_Fielding](https://en.wikipedia.org/wiki/Roy_Fielding)